THE UNEXAMINED LIFE IS NOT WORTH LIVING

 Just as the athlete asks "what do I need to learn to be great?", all individuals should ask.
 Each individual should be an expert in what makes humans happy and what actually doesn't, as humans are proven to be poor predictors of what will actually make them happy, plus they allow alot of crap to remain in their lives.

-Part of it - the other part is attaining the wisdom of how to live a good, happy life.
+Part of the learning involves attaining the wisdom of how to live a good, happy life.

 We are unable to grow toward greater understanding of our true nature unless we take time to examine and reflect upon our life. and without that we cannot attain happiness.